311-code/ComfyUI-Flux-clip-strength/README.md

 ![ComfyUI-flux-clip-strength](https://github.com/user-attachments/assets/9309f3a4-201f-4594-8127-0575537112f7)

-This is experimental code I just made for Comfyui's nodes_flux.py let's allows yout to control the strength of clip_l and t5xxl clip, and also increase guidance past 100.
+This is experimental code I quickly made for Comfyui's nodes_flux.py let's allows you to control the strength of clip_l and t5xxl clip. it also allows increasings guidance past 100.
+It may or may not work as intended, but it seems to have an affect on the output.
+Please feel free to improve it.

 **Instructions:** Replace ComfyUI\comfy_extras\nodes_flux.py with this code for strength control of clip_l and t5xxl in the nodes_flux.py in Comfyui.